Nicholas Furlong (musician)

-Nicholas Furlong (born September 16, 1986) is an American singer, songwriter, and record producer.
+Nicholas Furlong (born September 16, 1986), also known as RAS, is an American singer, songwriter, rapper, and record producer.
 His work crosses several musical genres, ranging from dance, rock, and pop, to rap and hip-hop.
-He is best known for writing and singing vocals on "The Nights" by Avicii.
+He is also the vocalist and co-writer of the hit single "The Nights" by Avicii.

-Furlong was initially mentored by songwriter and producer Ryan Tedder, while signed to his publishing company Patriot Games Publishing during the years of 2010–2011.
-Since 2012, he has gone on to work with a wide range of musicians from different genres, including Kygo, Steve Aoki, 5 Seconds of Summer, Big Time Rush, WALK THE MOON, All Time Low, blink-182, Travis Barker, Papa Roach, The Used, Sleeping With Sirens, and Fever 333.
+Furlong was initially signed by songwriter and producer Ryan Tedder during the years of 2010–2011.
+Since 2012, he has worked with artists such as Kygo, Steve Aoki, 5 Seconds of Summer, Big Time Rush, Sabrina Carpenter, WALK THE MOON, All Time Low, blink-182, Travis Barker, Papa Roach, Carrie Underwood, the Used, Sleeping with Sirens, and Fever 333.

+In 2019, he was nominated for a Grammy Award for Best Rock Performance, for his songwriting credit on Made an America by Fever 333.

 Early life

 Furlong was born in Sacramento, California to Jennifer and Michael Furlong and raised in Carson City, Nevada.
 He is of English and Irish descent.
-A self-taught musician, he began writing and producing music at the age of 16.
-While still a junior in high school, he began recording his own songs and sharing them on various music sites, before being discovered by a music director at Midway Games and offered an opportunity to write music for video games.
-Furlong contributed to various game soundtracks in 2004–2005.
+At the age of 16, he began writing and recording his own songs and sharing them on music websites, before being discovered by a music director at Midway Games and being offered an opportunity to write music for video games.
+Furlong contributed to various game soundtracks in 2004–2005, including NBA Ballers, Blitz: The League, and NBA Ballers: Phenom.
 At the age of 21, he moved to Los Angeles to pursue a career as a songwriter and producer.

 Career

 2010–2013: Career breakthrough

 Furlong had his first commercial success in 2010 as a co-writer of the Big Time Rush and Jordin Sparks' duet, "Count on You".
 The song was featured on the band's debut album BTR, which debuted at number three on the Billboard 200.
-Shortly after, Furlong signed a publishing deal with Ryan Tedder, where he worked with artists like Colbie Caillat, Jordin Sparks, Leona Lewis, and The Wanted.
+Shortly after, Furlong signed a publishing deal with Ryan Tedder, where he worked with artists like Colbie Caillat, Jordin Sparks, Leona Lewis, and the Wanted.
 Furlong worked again with Big Time Rush in 2011, when he co-wrote "Time of Our Life" for their second album Elevate.
 The band shot a live music video for the song during the 2012 Nickelodeon Kids' Choice Awards, which premiered after the show.

 In 2012, Furlong began transitioning into electronic music, after co-writing a song for Diplo's Express Yourself EP.
 "I'd always been a fan of dance music in general, but working on Diplo's project gave me a completely different perspective of the genre as a whole."
 Later that year, Furlong began collaborating with Steve Aoki, co-writing the single "Singularity".
-They would collaborate again in 2013, when Furlong wrote and featured as a vocalist on the single "Bring You To Life (Transcend)", which peaked at number 44 on the Billboard Dance/Electronic Songs chart.
+They would collaborate again in 2013, when Furlong wrote and featured as a vocalist on the single "Bring You to Life (Transcend)", which peaked at number 44 on the Billboard Dance/Electronic Songs chart.
 Furlong performed the song alongside Aoki at his 2013 concert in Los Angeles at the Shrine Exposition Hall, during which two Guinness World Records were set for "the longest scream by a crowd" and "most people simultaneously lighting glow sticks".